-from inside the docs/directory.
+from inside the docs/ directory.

-6.6.6 Building the CSS
+6.4.6 Building the CSS

 The CSS used by django-scribbler is built using LESS.
 No changes should be made to the scribbler.css directly.
 Instead changes should be made to the scribbler.less file.
 After changes are made to scribbler.less you can create the new compressed CSS with the Node based complier.
-In addition, this inlines the required codemirror.css:
+In addition this uses the RequireJS optimizer to inline the required codemirror.css:

 '''

+Install less and requirejs from the NPM package

+npm install less requirejs -g

 make build-css

 '''